WisconsinAutonomous/CodingChallenges/perception/README.md

 ## Tips
 1. You are allowed to use any resources available to you.
 Google is your friend!
+2. Some OpenCV tutorials can be found here: https://docs.opencv.org/4.x/d9/df8/tutorial_root.html
-2. Document as much as you can.
+3. Document as much as you can.
 We are looking for team members who are good communicators :)
-3. The learning curve can be steep here!
+4. The learning curve can be steep here!
 We don't want you to get stuck!
 Feel free to email wisconsinautonomous@studentorg.wisc.edu if you have high-level questions!